Workers in the Dawn

 Workers in the Dawn is a novel by George Gissing, which was originally published in three volumes in 1880.
 It was the first of Gissing's published novels, although he had been working on another prior to this.
 The work focuses on the unhappy marriage of Arthur Golding, a rising artist from a poor background, and Carrie Mitchell, a prostitute.
 This plot was partly based on Gissing's negative experiences of marriage to his first wife.
 It also was designed to serve the function of political polemic, highlighting social issues that Gissing felt strongly about.
 Reviews of the novel generally recognised some potential in the author, but were critical of Workers in the Dawn.
 After reading the first known published review in the Athenaeum, Gissing was driven to describe critics as "unprincipled vagabonds".

 Plot

 Arthur Golding grows up in poverty in London, and is orphaned at the age of eight.
 With the help of others, he succeeds in leaving this life behind, gains an education and embarks on a career as an artist.
-He also meets and marries Helen Norman.
+As a child he had lived briefly with Helen Norman and her father.
 Arthur later meets a prostitute named Carrie Mitchell and marries her.
-This second marriage is an unhappy one, with Carrie and Arthur eventually separating due to her drunkenness and unsavoury associations.
+This marriage is an unhappy one, with Carrie and Arthur eventually separating due to her drunkenness and unsavoury associations.

-After inheriting some money from Helen Norman's father, Arthur attempts to renew his marriage to Helen, although this does not last long when Helen finds out about Arthur's marriage to Carrie.
+After inheriting some money from Helen Norman's father, Arthur tells Helen that he loves her and she tells him that she has always loved him.
+Very soon afterwards, Helen finds out about Arthur's marriage to Carrie.
 Arthur is driven to commit suicide by jumping over Niagara Falls.